pfmojo84/fun-in-fundamentals-js/README.md

   First, I split the sample gif into individual frames.
 I will use the information contain on these frames to create the questions for the quiz.
 Next, I plan to draft the html content and css style for each question.
 Once the content has been generated, I will refer back to the Web API materials to add the following interactivity to the page:<p>
     event listener - when clicked, the quiz begins<p>
-    timer intervals - create countdown and configure code to reduce time (by 10/15 secs) when an answer is incorrect additionally, i would like to be creative here and add a "consequence" - similar to "colorsplosion" image that "goes off" when the timer interval reaches zero<p>
+    timer intervals - create countdown and configure code to reduce time (by 10/15 secs) when an answer is incorrect<p>
     local storage - save user info and store to browser storage

 After beginning the project and attempting to build the page from scratch, I am going to use a YT tutorial put together by James Q Quick for guidance.